Skip to content

 Whorled Milkweed with white flowers — Mason Brock (Masebrock), Public domain, via Wikimedia Commons

-35. Green Comet Milkweed (Asclepias viridiflora), a Texas Milkweed for Medium to Dry Sandy Soils
+35. Green Comet Milkweed (Asclepias viridiflora), a Milkweed for Medium to Dry Sandy Soils

-In a garden setting, green comet milkweed is hardy in zones 3-9, requires full sun to part shade, and medium to dry sandy soil.
-Seeds for green comet milkweed can be purchased at the McMullen House Bed & Breakfast Garden Shop.
+In a Texas butterfly garden, green comet milkweed is hardy in zones 3-9, requires full sun to part shade, and medium to dry sandy soil.
+Seeds of green comet milkweed can be purchased at the McMullen House Bed & Breakfast Garden Shop.

 Green flower cluster of green comet milkweed (Asclepias viridiflora).